deskoh/feathers-authentication-oidc/README.md

 ## Known Issues

-Socket.io connection that is [authenticated](https://docs.feathersjs.com/api/client/socketio.html#authentication) using disconnect when JWT expires as `handleConnection` method of the Strategy is overriden to be an empty method.
+Socket.io connection that is [authenticated](https://docs.feathersjs.com/api/client/socketio.html#authentication) is not disconnected when JWT expires as `handleConnection` method of the Strategy is overriden to be an empty method.
 This might not be a major issue as the bounded lifetime (usually 5 mins) of JWT expiry is to reduce the window of a compromised token being used.
 Since the authenticated connection is established within the token validity, it could be uncessary to disconnect the connection after the JWT expires.
 However, it is still possible for a compromised token to be used within the short-lived validity to established a long-lived Socket.io connection.

+To support multiple Issuer.